-Adam Leaver investigates the growth of 'Build-to-Rent' property development in Manchester in the context of emerging tensions between Manchester's city-first, property-led 'agglomeration' model of urban regeneration, and the disparities of wealth experienced in peripheral 'left behind' towns.
+This three-year ESRC-funded project investigates the growth of ‘Build-to Rent’ (BtR) property development in Manchester.
+It does so in the context of emerging tensions in Greater Manchester’s city-first, property-led 'agglomeration' model of urban regeneration, and disparities between the wealth of the urban centre and peripheral ‘left behind’ towns.

 This project will examine how BtR property assets have been marketed.
 It will also trace the actors and actor-relations involved in developing financing, servicing and owning those assets.
 Stress test models will be used to assess the financial resilience and stability of those assets in order to gauge the sustainability of this model.

 The project then zooms out to examine the inflows and outflows of capital, reconceptualising these flows as the product of centripetal and/or centrifugal forces to better understand the outcomes of property-led development in Manchester city centre and its peripheries.

 We do this via an interdisciplinary, multi-dimensional analysis that unites accounting and urban studies scholars over four themes.

 A first theme examines the marketing of Manchester’s BTR property assets to global investors, and the visions and images mobilised.
 We also examine the role of the Greater Manchester Combined Authority (GMCA) in the marketing of those assets.